aleshaleksey/fansys23/abilities.md

 - Action: "main action".
 - Target: 1.
 - Attack: Weapon attack.
-- Damage: Weapon damage + [Sneak attack level]d8
+- Damage: Weapon damage + [Precision attack level]d8
 - Dice: None.

 **Special**:
-- Sneak attack can only be made with a Dex based weapon on a Dex based attack roll.
+- Precision attack can only be made with a Dex based weapon on a Dex based attack roll.
-- You can only make one weapon attack when using "sneak attack".
+- You can only make one weapon attack when using "precision attack".
 - The target must be unaware of you, "surprised", or be in melee range of another entity hostile to it.
 OR you must have advantage on your attack.
-- Sneak attack automatically fails if the target has heavy concealment or total concealment, or if it is "invisible" to you.
+- Precision attack automatically fails if the target has heavy concealment or total concealment, or if it is "invisible" to you.
 (It is impossible to make a precision attack if you cannot carefully observe your target).
 - Since it uses a "main action" it cannot be used as a "reaction".

-**Prerequisite table**: Sneak attack has 10 levels.
-The maximum level of sneak attack a character may have is [Level / 2]
+**Prerequisite table**: Precision attack has 10 levels.
+The maximum level of precision attack a character may have is [Level / 2]

 ___
 #### Steel Wind Strike